Ccode104/Step-Tracking-Application/README.md

 has a group leader board where groups are ranked according to steps completed by each group as a whole.
 We have to design this step tracking application using trees.

+The project was done in a group of 2 members.

 ## Representation of Data

 ### Generates a tree of individuals with following fields